typelevel/jawn/README.md

 Jawn has been tested with much larger files, e.g. 100M - 1G, but these are obviously too large to ship with the project.

+With large files, it's usually easier to comment out most of the benchmarking methods and only test one (or a few) methods.
+Some of the slower JSON parsers get *much* slower for large files.

 #### Interpreting the results

 Remember that the benchmarking results you see will vary based on: